PhasonMatrix/ImageProcessingSandbox/README.md

 ```

 The included image processing algorithms are not designed to be efficient or best-practice.
-This is simply a sand-box for tring ideas.
+This is simply a sand-box for trying ideas.

 ----------------------------------